 Bardia National Park; In 1969, 368 sq km of Northern Bardia was delineated as a Royal Hunting Reserve, a playground exclusively reserved for the royals and their guests.
 Later In 1976, under the National Parks and wildlife conservation act (1973), the then government of Nepal declared the Royal Bardia Wildlife reserve and afforded its full protection under the laws of Nepal.

 Moreover, in 1982, the Nepalese government resettled nearly 1500 people from the adjacent Babai Valley to expand Bardia’s territory from 368 sq km to 968 sq km.
-In 1988 the status was upgraded and named it Royal Bardia National Park and is termed only as Bardia National Park after the end of monarchism in Nepal.
+In 1988 the status was upgraded and named Royal Bardia National Park which is termed only as Bardia National Park after the end of monarchism in Nepal.